 To conclude, make sure that you educate yourself in the rules of the airline you travel with.
 As you can see from the story, it is not a given that the person checking you in will be up to date on the rules, and he/she may mislead or even overcharge you.
 This is especially true if the airline doesn’t have its own staff at check-in, but uses a handling agent.
 Know the rules, and insist on your rights.

 In a future issue of Golf Travel Journal, we will do a run-down of policies and charges for golf bags by different airlines.
 At least what the official price list states…

-Note 1: SAS has since doubled their golf bag fee, to 60 euro for a one way trip within Europe.
+Note 1: SAS has since doubled their golf bag fee, to 60 euro for a one-way trip within Europe.
 On a recent trip from Dublin, that was more than what my ticket cost…

 Note 2: The agent over-charged.
 The Lufthansa fee is 30 euro within Europe, and 50 euro outside Europe.
 We were traveling to Tunis, which is in Africa, but Tunis Air does not charge extra for golf bags.
-The correct fee should have been 30 euro for the Stockholm – Frankfurt leg.
+The correct fee should have been 30 euros for the Stockholm – Frankfurt leg.